 Denmark bucked the trend in one way: the ruling Social Democrats did not lose seats.
 Indeed, they gained two.
 But it was not enough to keep Prime Minister Helle Thorning-Schmidt and her left-wing coalition in power.

 For months, polls had shown the Social Democrats bleeding support to the far left as well as the nationalist Danish People’s Party.
 A well-run campaign staved off defeat, but only because Thorning-Schmidt effectively cannibalized her coalition partners.
 Both the Radikale Venstre and the far-left Socialists — who left the government a year early — lost more than half their seats each.

 Among the winners were the Alternativet, a new green and socially liberal party, and the centrist Liberal Alliance.

 Together with the Radikale, these cosmopolitan parties now have 25 out of 179 seats in parliament.
-They appeal especially to young and urban voters for whom social issues, like gay marriage and multiculturalism, are simply less of an issue and who support some state intervention in the market but are simultaneously mistrustful of big government.
+They appeal especially to young and urban voters for whom social issues, like gay marriage and multiculturalism, are simply less of an issue and who support some state intervention in the market but are also mistrustful of big government.

 Their party gained too.
 It went up from 22 to 37 seats, beating the liberals — the leaders of the right-wing bloc — into third place.

-The People’s Party, seen as “far right” and xenophobic in the past, has both moderated and moved the center ground in Danish politics to the right, making itself more electable in the process.
+The People’s Party, seen in the past as “far right” and xenophobic, has both become more moderate and managed to shift the center ground in Danish politics to the right, making itself more electable in the process.

 Its positions defy ideological consistency.
-The nationalists advocate a restrictive immigration regime and strong law and order policies traditionally associated with the right as well as an extensive welfare state traditionally supported by the left.
+The nationalists advocate a restrictive immigration regime and strong law-and-order policies traditionally associated with the right but also an extensive welfare state traditionally supported by the left.
 It is this combination that appeals especially to blue-collar voters.